Lillian Y. Chang and Nancy S. Pollard

 Tool acquistion from a work surface

 Direct whole-hand grasps of tools from a work surface are not possible because the object first needs to be lifted before the fingers can envelope the handle.
-We measured the complex manipulation humans use to pick up tools from a surface.
-Initial contact with the object starts with a precision fingertip grasp.
-As the tool is lifted from the surface, the fingers manipulate the tool in-hand to transition from the fingertip grasp to the whole-hand grasp.
-After adjusting the tool handle so that it is aligned with the palm's natural oblique grasping axis, the final whole-hand power grasp is possible.
+In this exploratory project, we measured the complex manipulation humans use to pick up tools from a surface.
+Our observations of the hand interaction inspired our investigation of pre-grasp interaction in human manipulation.

 Learning grasping by demonstration